Differences Between Natural and Laboratory-Grown Diamonds

 What to Know About Environmental Claims

-10 minutes
+5 minutes

-Laboratory-grown diamond manufacturers often make eco-claims about their products and at times, they are in violation of the U.S. Federal guidelines in doing so.
+Laboratory-grown diamond manufacturers often make eco-claims about their products and at times, they are in violation of the U.S. federal guidelines in doing so.
 It is important that the consumer is not misled and it is your responsibility to accurately represent the product.